 Meg began her lactation work with the wonderful team at Beyond Birth Lactation Services at Zenana Spa and Wellness Center.
 She then founded Natural Latch in 2010.

-As Natural Latch continued to grow, Sejal and Rosemary joined the company creating one of Portland?s few independent team lactation private practices.
+As Natural Latch continued to grow, Sejal, Rosemary and Melissa joined the team creating one of Portland’s few independent group lactation private practices.

 From Our Blog